Zaprogramiacz/MobileDevDiary/content/posts/testing-swiftui-code-the-beginning/index.md

 and if everything is perfect 👌🏻, remove `record: true` from the `assertSnapshot` function, re-run the tests, and check the result ✅

-To review if test works correctly, make any change in the view e.g change the color of the button background to `.red` and run the test.
+To review if test works correctly, make any change in the view, e.g change the color of the button background to `.red` and run the test.
 It should fail ❌.
 Revert the failing changes to make it green again, commit and let's move on 👏🏻

 The next state that has to be handled is loading.
 Just like before, start by wrting a test ⤵️